Black Friday Savings! Save an extra 10% on all bundles with code BF24.

 If you have a mixed flock, you can feed your ducks, chickens, and other birds a base diet of poultry feed.
 However, your ducks do have some different dietary needs.

 Ducks and ducklings need more niacin (or Vitamin B3) than chickens.
 In fact, they need about twice as much niacin.
 Niacin supports a duck’s skeletal development, and without it, ducks of all ages can develop a niacin deficiency and related health issues.
-Both Little Pecks and Fresh Pecks are formulated to reflect a duck’s need for niacin.
+Both Little Pecks, Fresh Pecks, and All Flock are formulated to reflect a duck’s need for niacin.
 Other feeds, without niacin, need to be supplemented with brewer’s yeast.

 Additionally, you should provide your ducks with pellet feed rather than crumbles.
 Crumbles can lead to digestive problems, including blockages.
 Plus, pellets leave your ducks feeling more, so they’re less likely to overeat and put on too much weight too quickly.